 The film got through the censors by framing itself as a parable about the horrors of homosexuality.
 I feel it is, in fact, anything but.
 It is possible, given the times, that Williams intended Sebastian as a caricature.
 One of society’s misguided perception of what a homosexual really is.

 And as cinema queer points out; who is the real monster here?
 The dead protagonist?
 Or the wealthy older woman?
-The one steeped in power, who suffocated and smothered her child.
-The one representing the pinnacle of respectability and convention.
+The one steeped in power, who suffocated and smothered her child, the one representing the pinnacle of respectability and convention.
 But at all costs.
 She would rather destroy her niece’s self than confront the realities of her queer son and spousal substitute.
-She goes as far to insist he was chaste; whilst actively procuring his lovers.
+She goes as far to insist he was chaste; when she actively procured his lovers.

 In The End